Check out our new lower rates.

 The cost of new countertop materials isn’t the only expense associated with upgrading your kitchen counters.
 There’s also the cost to install the countertops, which will typically vary by material and square footage.

-For example, having stainless steel professionally installed can add about $10 per square foot to the price of the countertops, whereas professional installation of quartz countertops can add $60 per square foot.
+For example, having laminate professionally installed can add about $10 per square foot to the price of the countertops, whereas professional installation of quartz countertops can add $60 or more per square foot.
+Installation alone can cost thousands, depending on the material and project specifications.

 Installing countertops yourself is a great way to reduce costs, but it can be challenging depending on the material.
 You’ll also need to consider what types of modifications to the materials are needed.
 Cutting a hole in a granite countertop for a sink, for example, can add to the overall cost and in many cases requires the use of specialized tools with diamond-tipped bits.